Vizzuality/marxan-cloud/ENV_VARS.md

   requests from the in-browser frontend app to the API, required except when accessing the frontend app on the default URL defined in `api/apps/api/config/default.json`, via the `network.cors.origins` config key)
+* `CLONING_SIGNING_SECRET` (base64-encoded string, required): this is a
+  base64-encoded representation of a PEM-format RSA private key; the key must be created without a passphrase, for example via a command such as `openssl genrsa 4096 | base64 -w0`.

 ### PostgreSQL service - API database